DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/atlas-cli.md

 ## Basic Usage

 `atlas-cli [options]` - Starts up a command line interface to your plugin running in the host application.
 After you change the plugin code, enter `pi` at the CLI prompt to install the updated plugin in the Atlassian application.
 (Runs `mvn amps:cli`.)
-Interpreted parameters: `http-port, context-path, server, cli-port`.
+Interpreted parameters: `http-port, context-path, server, cli-port`.Available CLI commands:

-Available CLI commands:

 -   `pi` -- Plugin install.
 Installs your updated plugin into the application.
 -   `quit`, `exit` or `bye` -- Exits from the CLI.